Towards Real-World Validity in Generative AI Benchmarks: Understanding and Designing Domain-Centered Evaluations for Journalism Practitioners: Discussion

+Our findings highlight challenges in designing generative model evaluation systems that capture the real-world contexts in journalism, and we have shown how these challenges inform further approaches for both constructing evaluations that are useful for end users and designing benchmarks with ecological and construct validity.
+Here we offer a couple of additional considerations which capture issues that emerged as they intersect with the broader field and industry of journalism, namely the uneven application of practitioner attention in the design process and the competitive pressures and dynamics specific to the field.

-Our findings suggest ways for how to measure AI systems' performance in journalism and provide implications for constructing domain-specific benchmarks with ecological validity by exercising a practitioner-centered approach.
-We also encounter some difficulties in conducting this research with domain experts.
-First, as mentioned by participants in our workshop, editorial attention is an important resource in newsrooms, and harnessing attention and input from news professionals collectively is costly and difficult.
+First, as our participants established during the workshop, editorial attention is an important resource in newsrooms, and harnessing attention and input from news professionals collectively is costly and difficult.
 Newsrooms are busy and time pressures make getting journalists' time and attention a challenge.
-Participants also mentioned that stakeholders of evaluations in journalism might include more than reporters and technologists.
-We need to include news audiences, attorneys, and so on, adding to the considerations for cost and attention.
-In addition, the topic of benchmarking is highly technical, and news professionals come from varied technical backgrounds and news practices.
+Additionally, the topic of benchmarking is highly technical, and news professionals come from varied technical backgrounds and news practices.
 That makes it challenging to have technical group conversations.
-Most importantly, resources among newsrooms are not evenly distributed.
-Smaller local newsrooms may not have the bandwidth to participate in the evaluation, although their work may benefit significantly from AI assistance.
-The consideration of the appropriate beneficiaries and stakeholders to include in conversations to create representative journalism benchmarks further complicates other challenges in terms of time, cost, and technical proficiency, making it even harder to obtain agreement between domain practitioners.
+More importantly, resources among newsrooms are not evenly distributed.
+Smaller local newsrooms may not have the bandwidth and human resource to participate in shaping evaluation of generative models, although their work may benefit significantly from AI assistance \cite{russell2025aiuseamericannewspapers}.
+The condition of lack of editorial attention across the board and unevenly distributed human and technological resources might imply that the design of an evaluation system for journalism practitioners should account for the uneven landscape and needs in the industry by including appropriate beneficiaries and stakeholders in conversations or explicitly focusing on specific sub-groups of practitioners, such as local newsrooms or individual content creators.